CJL1nk/Programming-for-Beginners/README.md

 ---**What are these?
 (Also ordered)**---
 * File importing lets you use functions written in other files.
 This is very helpful for organizing your code.
 * File reading allows us to read data from a file for our program to use, and file writing allows us to write data.
 This is incredibly useful for things like game save files or storing other data we might want to save across sessions.
+* JSON is a format that's commonly used to store various types of data.
+It's easy to understand and efficient, making it useful to store and retrieve somewhat large amounts of data.
 * The command line is your little terminal where you type in commands.
 This is arguably one of the most important things to learn early because you don't wanna be stuck as what I like to call a "clicker."
 * PIP is the default python package installer.
 It allows you to download packages or libraries, which are often large organized collections of code (or "modules") written by other people made to perform a variety of specific, related functions.
 * As explained before, documentation is how we keep track of our code in English, writing out what it does, how it works, how to use it, and what to expect from it.